-Dr Eamonn Butler argues that it is absurd for ministers to condemn Goodwin's deal given the pensions mess that they created.
+Dr Eamonn Butler argues that it is absurd for ministers to condemn Fred ‘The Shred’ Goodwin’s pension deal on leaving the position of CEO of RBS given the pensions mess that they created.

 Yes, Sir Fred Goodwin’s pension is a scandal.
 How can someone who brought his company to near collapse walk away, aged just 50, with £703,000 a year?
 But would I tear up the contract?
 No, I wouldn’t.
 A deal is a deal.
 If the minister, Lord Myners, was foolish enough to sign it – without even giving himself a cooling-off period, which of course the banks have to give their customers – then I’m afraid that he and taxpayers are stuck with it.

 What revolts me more is Harriet Harman’s declaration that, whatever the legal position, Goodwin’s pension can’t survive the “court of public opinion”.
 I don’t see Harman and friends deferring to the court of public opinion.
 If they did, they’d all have resigned long ago, probably when Blair took us into Iraq.

 People should not be robbed of their lives, liberty, property, or even their pensions by a “court of public opinion”.
 That’s something for a court of law.
 An eagerness to replace the rule of law by this rule of public prejudice is one of the most gut-wrenchingly illiberal features of this government.